 - Rest on your side during the day to help increase blood flow to your kidneys.

-Normal vaginal secretions increase during pregnancy due to greater blood supply and hormones.
+Other vaginal discharge: It's normal for this to increase when you're pregnant.
+It happens due to greater blood supply and hormones.
 Normal vaginal discharge is white or clear, isn't irritating, is odorless, and may look yellow when dry on your underwear or panty liners.

-- Choose cotton underwear or brands made from natural fibers.
+- Choose cotton underwear or brands made from other natural fibers.

 - Avoid tight-fitting jeans or pants.

 - Do not douche.
 Douching can introduce air into your circulatory system or break your bag of waters in later pregnancy.

 - Clean the vaginal area often with soap and water.

 - Wipe yourself from front to back.

 - Contact your health care provider if you have burning, itching, irritation or swelling, a bad odor, bloody discharge, or bright yellow or green discharge.
 (These symptoms could be a sign of infection.)

 Backaches are usually caused by the strain put on the back muscles, changing hormone levels, and changes in your posture.